Olympics swimming schedule: Every event and start time at Paris 2024

 Olympics swimming schedule: Every event, date and start time at Paris 2024

-Adam Peaty, Katie Ledecky and Lean Marchand are the stars in the pool with a number of big rivalries to look out for in Paris
+Adam Peaty, Katie Ledecky and Leon Marchand are the stars in the pool with a number of big rivalries to look out for in Paris

 Support truly